Rafael Addiego Bruno: Political affiliation and later career

 At Addiego`s death in 2014, his reputation as a former holder of Uruguayan public offices was one which identified him with professedly constitutional processes, even though he had been president of the Supreme Court during a controversial period of civilian-military rule and had not been elected to the office of President of Uruguay which he held on an interim basis during February–March 1985.
-In this, he resembled several late 19th-century interim presidents, who served as temporary head of state as a result of sometimes complex, bargaining procedures between prominent, political power-brokers.
+In this, he resembled several late 19th-century interim presidents, who served as temporary heads of state as a result of sometimes complex, bargaining procedures between prominent, political power-brokers.